GEMDevEng/NovaCore/TASK_1_DEPLOYMENT_SUMMARY.md

 # Task 1: Deploy Backend to Staging Environment - SUMMARY

 **Date**: 2025-10-29
 **Status**: ✅ READY FOR DEPLOYMENT
-**Platform**: Railway
+**Platform**: Vercel
 **Environment**: Staging

 ---

 ## Overview

 Task 1 has been completed with all necessary configuration files, documentation, and deployment instructions prepared.
-The backend is ready to be deployed to Railway's staging environment.
+The backend is ready to be deployed to Vercel's serverless platform.

 ---